wrk-fmd/geobroker/docker/README.md

 * Client
   * Web Browser

-## Build the project using a maven container
+## Build the project locally using a maven container

-These steps build the deployable .war-file and a docker image.
+These steps build the deployable `.war` file and a docker image.

 * `./build_war` builds the deployable; optional parameters are
 	* `./build_war_cached` (alternative command) keeps the cache after building for faster re-builds.